dpardes/laptop/README.md

 Laptop
 ======

 Laptop is a script to set up an OS X laptop for web development.
-It's based on what [thoughtbot did here] (https://github.com/thoughtbot/laptop).
+It's based on what [thoughtbot did here](https://github.com/thoughtbot/laptop).

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages